What's open and closed on Easter Sunday 2015 in Toronto:

 - Most shopping malls (Yorkdale, Fairview, Sherway Gardens, Scarborough Town Centre, Vaughan Mills) and retail stores will be closed - although there's usually some unexpected openings, so call ahead.

-- Loblaws at Maple Leaf Gardens (60 Carlton St.) is open 10am to 8pm on Easter Sunday.
+- Loblaws at Maple Leaf Gardens (60 Carlton St.) - open 10am to 6pm

-- Call ahead, as restaurants citywide are taking the day off at their own discretion.
+Call ahead to restaurants as many are taking the day off at their own discretion.

 Did we leave something out?
 Please let us know in the comments section below.

-Photo by Chewie2008 in the blogTO Flickr pool
+Photo by Danielle Simone in the blogTO Flickr pool